Geometric rank of tensors and subrank of matrix multiplication

 While the definition of geometric rank can be seen to be natural, what matters more is whether it is useful.
 In this paper the authors demonstrate its utility by first showing that it gives upper and lower bounds for various other notions of rank, which sometimes leads to easier ways of bounding other ranks of given tensors.
 Then they apply these results to analyse the important matrix multiplication tensor, which is the tensor that corresponds to the trilinear map

 The famous and important problem of determining the number of scalar multiplications needed in order to calculate the product of two matrices turns out to be equivalent to determining the tensor rank of the matrix multiplication tensor.
-In 1987, Strassen (the first person to obtain a power saving on the trivial upper bound of n3) obtained a lower bound for a notion of rank called the border subrank, and the results of this paper prove that this bound of Strassen is sharp.
+In 1987, Strassen (the first person to obtain a power saving on the trivial upper bound of ) obtained a lower bound for a notion of rank called the border subrank, and the results of this paper prove that this bound of Strassen is sharp.

-Since this paper first appeared as a preprint, the notion of geometric rank has played an important role in a central problem of additive combinatorics, which is to relate analytic rank to partition rank (where the rank-1 tensors of degree d are those of the form UV, where U and V depend on disjoint sets of variables).
+Since this paper first appeared as a preprint, the notion of geometric rank has played an important role in a central problem of additive combinatorics, which is to relate analytic rank to partition rank (where the rank-1 tensors of degree are those of the form , where and depend on disjoint sets of variables).
 After a long series of developments, Alex Cohen and the second author made essential use of geometric rank to prove that for sufficiently large finite fields the partition rank is bounded above by a linear function of the analytic rank.